 Take the journey of a lifetime€ross Peru and Bolivia, exploring the rich heritage and natural beauty of these incredible countries along the way.
 Hike the challenging Inca Trail, visit an old silver mine, and take in the sights of the bustling Bolivian capital La Paz.
-Later, explore the striking Uyuni Salt Flats, hunt for dinosaur footprints at Sucre and spend an unforgettable night floating on the reed islands of Lake Titicaca.
+Later, explore the striking Uyuni Salt Flats, hunt for dinosaur footprints at Sucre and explore the floating reed islands of Lake Titicaca.
 You’ll round off this amazing tour of South America with a visit to the mighty Amazon Jungle.
 Days 1 to 2 You will be met at the Airport in Cusco and transferred to the group joining hotel.
 An orientation walk will take place in the afternoon with a local guide.

 Either a free day to explore the interesting City of Cusco - a colonial city with churches & museums built on top of original Inca stonewalls - OR

 Urubamba or Sacred Valley of the Incas - an optional day tour with a local guide, where you’ll find temples, terraces, local communities, markets as you follow the Urubamba River through the ancient valley.
 Breakfast x 1

 Days 3 to 6 Inca Trail - a trek of 4 days, which combines stunning mountain views and Inca ruins which anyone of reasonable fitness can master.

 Machu Picchu - finally we reach the world famous ruins in all their glory, well worth the trek of the previous 3 days!
 There are also the options to undertake a shorter hike travelling by train part of the way to Machu Picchu, or take one of the alternative treks, the Salkantay or Lares which includes the last night in Aguas Calientes.
 If you wish to do any of these alternative treks or the train, you must request this at the time of booking.